fast/fastrace-tonic/README.md

 ## Example

-Check out the [examples directory](https://github.com/fast/fastrace-tonic/tree/main/examples) for a complete ping/pong service example that demonstrates both client and server tracing.
+Check out the [examples directory](https://github.com/fast/fastrace-tonic/tree/main/example) for a complete ping/pong service example that demonstrates both client and server tracing.

 To run the example:

-1. Navigate to the examples directory:
+1. Navigate to the example directory:
     ```
-    cd examples
+    cd example
     ```

 2. Start the server: